olaviolacerda/test-library-book-api/README.md

 ##### Postgres way
 Just create a database named `library` or chose one database name and change the `.env` file.

-Then, run the following command `npm run dabase:prepare`.
+Then, run the following command `npm run database:prepare`.
 This command will start the database, creating the tables, migrations and seeding some data.

 Now you're ready to start, run `npm run dev`.